erikhoward/atlas/docs/configuration.md

 Error: A certificate chain processed, but terminated in a root certificate which is not trusted by the trust provider
 ```

-**Cause**: The OpenEHR server is using a self-signed certificate or a certificate from an untrusted CA.
+**Cause**: The openEHR server is using a self-signed certificate or a certificate from an untrusted CA.

 **Solutions**: